 One important aspect of garbage collection is that it is not deterministic.
-In other words, you cannot guarantee when the garbage collector will be called; it will be called when the CLR decides that it is needed (unless you explicitly call the collector).
-Though it is also possible to override this process and call up the garbage collector in your code.
+In other words, you cannot guarantee when the garbage collector will be called; it will be called when the CLR decides that it is needed, though it is also possible to override this process and call up the garbage collector in your code.